yegor256/blog/_posts/2014/sep/2014-09-24-why-monetary-awards-dont-work.md

 the most cunning to take advantage of the most hard working and good-natured.
 Team spirit will suffer, big time.

-{% quote Fair competition leads to a better cumulative result %}
+{% quote Fair competition leads to a better cumulative result. %}

 On the other hand, if you have that "[ground rules]({% pst 2015/oct/2015-10-13-competition-without-rules %})" document and you strictly follow it, giving monetary rewards to your workers will